decentraland/documentation-creators/docs/development-guide/2018-02-2-querying-components.md

 // Define a System
 function PhysicsSystem(dt: number) {

-  // query for entities that include both BoxShape and Transform components for (const [entity] of engine.getEntitiesWith(Transform, Physics)) {
+  // query for entities that include both a Transform and a Physics component for (const [entity] of engine.getEntitiesWith(Transform, Physics)) {
     const transform = Transform.getMutable(entity)
 	cons vel = Physics.get(entity).velocity